 Adding the integration to your account

-When you first log onto your Teams account after your Box admin enables the integration, one of the following happens:
+There are two scenarios when you first log onto your Teams account after your Box admin enables the integration.

 - a welcome message explaining basic functionality